 The Office of Student Financial Services administers a wide variety of federal, state, and UCM scholarship, grant, loan, and employment programs, all of which provide funds to help eligible students satisfy the educational and living expenses of attending UCM.
 Knowledgeable staff members are available to assist students and their families with all aspects of applying for financial assistance and VA educational benefits.
-The office is located at Administration 104 and may be contacted by telephone at 660-543-4040, fax 660-543-8080, or email at finaid@ucmo.edu.
+The office is located in Ward Edwards Building 1100 and may be contacted by telephone at 660-543-8266, fax 660-543-8080, or email at sfs@ucmo.edu.